There’s Nothing “Implied” About the Implied Consent Law & DWI

 Minnesota is one of many states which have an implied consent law.
-If you are ever pulled over by a police officer who suspects you might be driving under the influence, the officer may ask you if you are willing to take a breath test.
+If you are pulled over by a police officer who suspects you might be driving under the influence, the officer often asks you if you are willing to take a breath test.
 This is not necessarily just the “request” that it sounds like.
 Minnesota’s implied consent law provides that it is a crime to refuse to submit to a chemical test of your blood, breath, or urine.
 The idea behind the law is that by driving your vehicle within the test, you give consent to such tests.

-Probable cause
+Probable Cause

 That doesn’t mean that Minnesota police officers have unlimited authority to walk up to you and require a blood test, though.
 The officer must have probable cause to believe that you were driving, operating, or in physical control of your vehicle while impaired.
 “Impaired” can include being under the influence of alcohol or a controlled substance, or having a blood alcohol concentration higher than the legal limit.
 If the officer does not have probable cause, refusing the test is not a crime.

-What exactly is probable cause?
-It’s facts and circumstances known to the police officer that would warrant a prudent person to think that you were driving, operating, or in control of the vehicle while impaired.
-A police officer’s training can come into b determination; for example, if the officer has learned that drivers who swerve over the center line multiple times are likely to be impaired, that knowledge could be used to support the officer’s argument that he had probable cause.
+For example, if the officer knows that drivers who swerve over the center line multiple times are likely impaired, he can use that knowledge to support his argument that he had probable cause.
 It’s important to note that probable cause is not based on the officer’s subjective beliefs—a mere gut feeling by the officer won’t cut it.
 Finally, probable cause is a fairly high standard; it is not just that it is more likely than not that the driver was operating the vehicle while impaired but rather that a reasonable person would have an “honest and strong suspicion” of impairment and not based on “mere whim, caprice, or idle curiously.”

 Other requirements